JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/3-building-blocks-of-oop-part-2/hometask.md

    - `sort()` method is polymorphic and has 2 declarations: `sort()` and `sort(comparator: ItemComparator)`
 3. `Weapon` class:
    - don't forget to use `super` in `constructor` (note that parent classes can require extra fields, such as `name`)
+4. `Pizza` class:
+   - Use UML diagram and tests for implementation

 ## Evaluation criteria

 2. Only some classes were implemented.
 3. Some classes were not implemented.
 4. Some required methods are missing.
-All `@ts-nocheck` comments are removed.
+All `@ts-nocheck` comments are removed and there are no TypeScript warnings exist after that.
 5. All tasks are implemented to a full extent and all tests are passed successfully (`npm run test`).
-All `@ts-nocheck` comments are removed.
+All `@ts-nocheck` comments are removed and there are no TypeScript warnings exist after that.